nagyist/faceworkshop/README.md

 It's implementation relies on my two other projects:asmlib-opencv and imgwarp-opencv.

 Note that although the code is available in SVN, it's extremely ugly.
 They've written years ago mainly for experiment purpose.
-If you want to know the details of implementation and you know Chinese, please contact me and I can send you my bachelor thesis.
+If you want to know the details of implementation and you know Chinese, please contact the original author.

 An example for basic face shape editing: